JetBrains/guide/site/dotnet/tutorials/azure-functions/setting-up-an-azure-functions-project/index.md

 <img alt="Create Azure Functions Project" src="create-project.png" width="800"/>

-> **Warning:** Note that if the template (still) allows you to change the Functions runtime, we strongly recommend you to choose _Isolated worker_.
+> **Warning:** If the template (still) allows you to change the Functions runtime, we strongly recommend you to choose _Isolated worker_.
 [Support for the in-process model ends in November 2026](https://azure.microsoft.com/en-us/updates?id=retirement-support-for-the-inprocess-model-for-net-apps-in-azure-functions-ends-10-november-2026).
 If you have an outdated Azure Functions app that runs with the in-process model, you might want to read on the [differences between the two models](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-in-process-differences) and [migrate to the (new) isolated worker model](https://learn.microsoft.com/en-us/azure/azure-functions/migrate-dotnet-to-isolated-model?tabs=net8).
+>

-> **Warning:** In response to a current issue, we recommend setting _FunctionsHttpPort_ to `7071`, because some features discussed later expect this exact port.
+> Furthermore, in response to a current issue, we recommend setting _FunctionsHttpPort_ to `7071`, because some features discussed later expect this exact port.
 The value can later be changed under `<project>/Properties/launchSettings.json`.

 After confirming the solution and project are generated from the template, your Rider instance should look like the following: